flexivian/govdoc-scanner/README.md

 ## Current Functionality/Implementation

-The repository currently includes three main applications:
+The repository currently includes five main applications:

 - **cli**: A unified command-line interface that orchestrates the complete workflow, combining crawling and scanning with interactive prompts and automated batch processing (recommended for most users).
 - **doc-scanner**: Processes `.pdf`, `.doc` and `.docx` documents for a given GEMI company, extracting comprehensive metadata with chronological processing and intelligent representative tracking using Gemini 2.5 Flash Lite.
 - **crawler**: Scrapes the GEMI portal to search for companies using advanced filters and downloads all available public documents with enhanced date extraction, intelligent file management, and robust retry mechanisms.

-Optional integration:
+- **api**: Fastify-based REST API server providing search endpoints for companies and representatives with OpenSearch integration.

-- **OpenSearch**: Index your results for search/analytics with OpenSearch 3.1+.
-Includes a ready-to-use mapping template, CLI bulk push, and comprehensive documentation for local development and production.
+- **opensearch**: Complete OpenSearch integration with development and production configurations for searchable data indexing.

-- **REST API**: Fastify-based API server providing search endpoints for companies and representatives with the OpenSearch integration.
+All applications are organized under the `apps/` directory for better project structure and maintainability.

 All tools are implemented in Node.js and use a combination of CLI interfaces and automated scripts.
 The project uses npm workspaces for managing multiple applications.